Has your boiler blown, or maybe the winter weather has damaged a pipe or two?

-If you want to know more about what they are and how they work, step inside and settle down.
+If you want to know more about what they are and how they work, read on to demystify the subject of instalment loans.want to know more about what they are and how they work, step inside and settle down.
 No longer shall the ins and outs of instalment loans be a mystery…

 What is an Instalment Loan?

-Along with allowing longer periods of pay back between three and twelve months, instalment loan providers often offer the option to tailor the frequency of your payments.
+Along with allowing longer periods of pay back which could be anything from a few months up to 30 or 40 years, depending on the type of loan, providers often offer the option to tailor the frequency of your payments.
 You could choose to pay weekly, fortnightly or four-weekly, rather than paying on the same day each calendar month.
 The idea is that you can spread out your payments so that you’re paying smaller amounts in line with when your salary or other income goes into your account.
 So budgeting should, in theory, be all plain sailing.

 Instalment loans: a summary